Germuu/ot-harjoitusty-/documentation/requirement_specification.md

 - The user can register into the system
   * Username must be unique and at least 4 characters
 - The user can log in to the system
-  * Login is successful if the username and password are in the database
+  * Login is successful if the username and the password are in the database.
-  * If username or password not in the database: raise an error
+  * If username or password is not in the database: raise an error.
 ### After logging in
+-